Vivekraturi-DataAnalyst/Shark-Tank-India-Power-BI-Project/README.md

 * Clean formatting
 * DAX-powered logic for ranking, dynamic images, titles, and metrics

-The dashboard is fully interactive, includes dynamic DAX calculations, clean navigation, and professional UI/UX design — making it ideal for portfolio demonstrations and analytics practice.
+The dashboard is fully interactive, includes dynamic DAX calculations, clean navigation, and professional UI/UX design, making it ideal for portfolio demonstrations and analytics practice.

 ---